-This is a primary data collection non-interventional study being conducted within routine medical practice.
+This is a non-interventional study being conducted within routine medical practice, which includes primary data collection and use of secondary data collected by healthcare professionals for other purposes.
 All direction for medication usage is at the discretion of a physician in accordance with usual medical practice.
 No administration of any therapeutic or prophylactic agent is required in this protocol.